mikemjm/mikemjm.github.io/_posts/2023-10-22-dockerhole.md

 ![port_forward](port_forward.png)

-#### Step 5: Copy WireGuard peer configuartions to your mobile devices
+#### Step 5: Copy WireGuard peer configurations to your mobile devices

-Wireguard has a cool built in feature that will generate a QR code for each peer that you can scan with your mobile devices.
+Wireguard has a cool built in feature that will generate a QR code for each peer that you can scan with your mobile device.

 ```bash
 sudo docker exec -it wireguard /app/show-peer peer1 #in this case we used peer1 and peer2 when we created the container